mshafer1/website/_Blog/backup_strategies_and_what_counts.md

 > RAID is not a backup.

-I have found that there are two types of people who say this: those who understand why, and those who’ve just heard it and repeat it as gospel-truth.
+I have found that there are two types of people who say this: those who understand why, and those who’ve just heard it and repeat it as unquestionable-truth.

 I’m not going to address the latter here.
-(I need arguments to reason with).
+(I need arguments to reason with...).

 To summarize the arguments for this statement [[reference](https://www.raidisnotabackup.com/)]